hafizpatwary/Microservices/README.md

 <a name="improve"></a>
 ## Improvements for the Future
-* Currenlty the job running on Jenkins takes about two minutes, to run.
-I can shave about 10 seconds, by making jenkins cloning down only whatever is necessary for deplyment.
-Hence, ignoring file such as documentation, images and other unused codes.
+* Currently the job running on Jenkins takes about two minutes, to run.
+Time can be reduced by about 10 seconds, by making jenkins cloning down only what is necessary for deplyment.
+Hence, ignoring file such as documentation, images and other unused code.
-* In Ansible configuration I would break down the task in smaller files and making them more generic so that I can use them in the futrure for other projects.
+* In Ansible configuration I would break down the task in smaller files and making them more generic so that I can use them in the future for other projects.
 * I would make an SQL container, rather than using a production ready database from GCP.
 I would save time during development and save gcp credit